Dancing with the Stars (American TV series) season 23: Week 5: Most Memorable Year Night

 Individual judges' scores in the chart below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Julianne Hough, Bruno Tonioli.

 The couples performed one unlearned dance to celebrate the most memorable year of their lives.
-Contemporary was introduced.
 No elimination took place this week.
 Couples are listed in the order they performed.

 Week 6: Latin Night

 Individual judges' scores in the chart below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Pitbull, Julianne Hough, Bruno Tonioli.

 The couples danced a Latin-inspired routine.
-The rumba was introduced.
 Couples are listed in the order they performed.

 Week 7: Eras Night

 The couples performed one unlearned dance and a team dance representing different historical eras.
-The jitterbug was introduced.
 Couples are listed in the order they performed.

 After a three-week absence, Len Goodman temporarily returned to the judges' table.

 Week 8: Halloween Night

 Individual judges' scores in the chart below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Julianne Hough, Bruno Tonioli.

 Couples performed one unlearned dance.
 The couple with the highest score earned immunity from elimination, while the rest of the couples participated in dance-offs for extra points.
 Because Calvin, Laurie, and James all earned perfect scores, the tiebreaker was cumulative points over the season, which resulted in James winning immunity and a five-point bonus.
 For each dance-off, the couple with the highest score picked the opponent against whom they wanted to dance; the chosen opponent was allowed to pick the dance style (cha-cha-cha, jive, or salsa).
 The winner of each dance-off earned three bonus points.
 Couples are listed in the order they performed.

 James Hinchcliffe performed with Jenna Johnson after Sharna Burgess sustained an injury the week before.